 Pro Tip: When you book a spa appointment, you have access to all of the aforementioned amenities plus a steam room, so bring your swimsuit and plan to stay a while before or after your massage.
 Also, don’t forget that the spa services are not included in the all-inclusive package, so you’ll need to bring a credit card (and cash if you plan to tip) to your appointment.

-Gym Offers Cardio, Weights For Your Vacation Fitness Regimen
+Gym for All Your Vacation Fitness Needs

 Since Ashley and I were both preparing for races later in February, we made a point to hit the resort’s gym during our stay.
 OK, we only made it there once.
 But from that one workout, I can tell you the gym has five treadmills.
 And, each of those five treadmills will stop working momentarily if there is a power outage.
 I hope you were keeping track of your mileage manually or with a watch/phone/Fitbit. 😉